KushalRadia/CS100-IntroProgramming/MidTermExam/readme.md

 * BQ2.3: Write a code to print all numbers made of following set of digits {1, 3, 5, 8} where sum of digits is 14.
 *

+__Q3__ You are given 3 lists of integers; you have to find their intersection.
+The lists can be of arbitrary size.
+Input:
+L1= [4,3,3,5,6,7]
+L2= [2,3,4,6,7,9,11,3]
+L3= [3,9,11,13,2,3,4,6,5]
+Output:
+[4,3,3,6]

+**Planning:** The elements in the intersection are common to all lists, but they can be repeated.
+In the example given, element 3 is repeated twice.
+A simple solution is to iterate over the elements in L1 and check if the element is present in the other two lists.
+If it is present, we can add it to the intersection and **delete** it from the other two lists.
+This deletion is important to handle the repetition case.
+You may also perform the intersection of two lists and take the intersection of the result with the third list.

+__Solution:__ The solution consists of the following steps:

+__More practice:__
+* BQ3.1: Write a code to merge elements of a list of lists.
+* BQ3.2: Write a code to take the intersection of a list of lists with element repetitions.
+* BQ3.3: Write a code to split a list into multiple lists, where each of the new lists has unique elements.
+Thus, these new lists are partitions of the original list.
+Each partition can have some properties such as a fixed number of elements, sorted order etc.
+Input:
+L = [4,3,3,5]
+Output:
+L_Out= [[4,3],[3,5]]